| Quick LinksWebmaster | This site is devoted to

 comparable to stars.
 Motion of the lights has varied by reports,

+from slow movements to almost firework type action.
 We are now running two cameras that take images during the night, of Brown Mountain and of Linville Gorge.
 Camera one, looking at Brown Mountain from the Gingercake area, generally is run dusk to dawn, sometimes starting late due to us not having the opportunity to do the nightly start early.
 It can be found by clicking here.
 Brown Mountain is the long ridge that spans the whole image in the foreground, in front of the lights of Lenoir.
 Camera 2, looking up the Linveille Gorge from the south, only runs from midnight to 5am due to expenses of its satellite Internet connection.
 It may be viewed by clicking here.
+Some of the

 first reports and investigations are described in the History section.